openstack-archive/fuel-docs/pages/install-guide/0015-sizing-hardware.rst

   * 5 frames x 2400 IOPS per frame / 100 VMs = 120 Read IOPS, 60 Write IOPS per frame

-You can accomplish the same thing with a single 36 drive frame using 3 TB drives, but this becomes a single point of failure in your cluster.
+You can accomplish the same thing with a single 36 drive frame using 3 TB drives, but this becomes a single point of failure in your environment.

 Object storage
 ++++++++++++++